Registration

 HOUSE LEAGUE PLAYERS CAN EXPECT:

-1. U9 (2015-2016) and U11 (2013-2014) divisions only.
+1. This league is for U9 and U11 age divisions only.

 2. One practice per week, on a specific day.
 Ice times for the season will be based on which team you are placed on.